einarGit/flypulator/README.md

 ```
 source ~/catkin_ws/devel/setup.bash
 ```
 To do sourcing permanently, edit the .bashrc file with `gedit ~/.bashrc` and add the source command from above (`source ~/catkin_ws/devel/setup.bash`). *Note that you have to start a new terminal to apply the changes*.
-You can check if it has worked by trying to locate your package using `rospack find flypulator_control`.
+You can check if it has worked by trying to locate a package using `rospack find flypulator_control`.

+## Gazebo simulation

+### Launch:
+` roslaunch flypulator gazebo.launch `
+includes aerodynamics, fake sensor plugin & parameters.

+### Check tf in rviz:
+roslaunch flypulator_description display.launch

+## Trajectory Generator and Controller
-So by now, the packages are located at `~/catkin_ws/src/flypulator/flypulator_traj_generator` and `~/catkin_ws/src/flypulator/flypulator_control`.
+The controller package (flypulator_control) provides a sliding mode controller for a fully actuated hexarotor.
+By now, the packages are located at `~/catkin_ws/src/flypulator/flypulator_traj_generator` and `~/catkin_ws/src/flypulator/flypulator_control`.

 ### Start
 The *rosrun* command works as follows: `rosrun <package> <node>`